-In particular, these topics have the potential to be triggering:
+In particular, these topics have the potential to be heated or controversial topics:

 Religion and Politics – Both topics are about as individual as each child's HIE outcome.
 We are a worldwide group, many who practice religion and many who do not, many who have specific political views, and many who do not.
 Please avoid projecting your religion or lack thereof on others.
 Asking for prayers or telling someone you will pray for them is totally appropriate, and generally well received.
 Telling someone they aren't praying hard enough for their child is not.
 Saying that because you prayed or practice a particular faith, you had a better outcome than others is also not appropriate.
 Repeat the same for political views, bashing other countries insurance programs and services, extending unhelpful platitudes such as "God only gives you what you can handle" are also not welcomed.

 Treatment/Medical Choices – Each member is doing their personal best to advocate and treat their child the best they can, finding what works for their individual situation.
 What works for one, may not work for another, so please be sensitive in giving advice.
 It's the difference between "this didn't work for us" and "you're stupid for trying this with your kid".
 Likewise, implying your choices are the sole reason for your child's outcome and projecting that upon others who make different choices comes off as self-righteous and is not supportive to others.

 In addition, if you have no personal experience on a topic, please refrain from judgmental comments that are against the spirit of support.